maxhlc/brent/README.md

 The main script used with BRENT is `main.py` which is the entry point for various applications in the `./apps/` directory.
 Many of these use configuration files with examples provided in the `./input/` directory.

-TLEs and ILRS orbit product data are expected in JSON and SP3 formats respectively.
+TLEs and ILRS/DORIS/IGS orbit product data are expected in JSON and SP3 formats respectively.

 ## Authors
 * Max Hallgarten La Casta (m.hallgarten-la-casta21@imperial.ac.uk)